 Combining new compound with old drugs could pack ‘one-two punch’ for malaria

 New York, NY (Sept.
 8, 2017)—Significant headway has been made in controlling malaria.
 However, two vexing problems remain: Currently available treatments are unable to block transmission of the parasite that causes the disease, and the parasite often becomes resistant to drugs.
-According to a new study led by researchers at Columbia University Medical Center (CUMC), there is a class of compounds that could address both of these problems.
+According to a new study led by researchers at Columbia University Irving Medical Center (CUIMC), there is a class of compounds that could address both of these problems.

 The compounds, called hexahydroquinolines (HHQs), were found to be highly effective in preventing the transmission of Plasmodium falciparum parasites from an infected host (a mouse model) to mosquitoes.
 As an added bonus, parasites that became resistant to HHQs were also hypersensitive to several widely used first-line antimalarial treatments.